theedgy/cc-post/POST.md

 #### Redux is still in expansion

 I would like to focus on latest build in **React** hooks.
 They can make pretty same thing without any external libraries needed.
 I’m not going into **Redux** any deeper than required for our example, but if you still have some doubts about **Redux** take a look at their [documentation](https://redux.js.org/introduction/getting-started "documentation").
-It still powerful and consistently updated library with many great features and even latest (middle of 2019) own hooks like **useDispatch** and **useStore** only references for functionality you need.
+It is still powerful and consistently updated library with many great features and even latest (middle of 2019) own hooks like **useDispatch** and **useStore** whose only takes advantage on functionality you need.
 We are going to use most common method for developers and we are going to use HOC `connect` to make our components 'talk' with store.

 #### But it is React itself forces Redux to do so ;)

 Since **React** is still moving with the times, nowadays we have a really useful built in hooks.
 So let me introduce you a great and powerful cooperation of **useReducer** with **useContext**.
-To make it smoother to understand and see real differences we are going to start with create a global stating based on **Redux**, and then we move it to newest functionality form **React**.
+To make it smoother to understand and see real differences we are going to start with create a global stating based on **Redux** and then we move it to newest functionality form **React**.

-#### Let's some Redux(ing)
+#### Let's have some Redux(ing)
 For the beginning let's build our store.
 We want to keep our teams array in global state, as well as current team ID for reference, whenever user selects one of our teams.

 Extend our folders structure like so: